Terms & Conditions

 ‘We’, ‘us’, ‘ours’ – Refers to London Barrelhouse.

 1.1 By instructing and agreeing to the Purchase and sending payment to us, you are accepting our offer to supply you with the Product and Services.
-The Contract is in compliance with these Terms, conditional upon our written confirmation of the order which will be by the provision of an Invoice to you and the completion of the Cooling off Period.
+The Contract is in compliance with these Terms, conditional upon our written confirmation of the order which will be by the provision of an Invoice to you and the completion of the Cooling-off Period.

-1.2 You may cancel the order within the Cooling off Period.
+1.2 You may cancel the order within the Cooling-off Period.
 In the event that you cancel the order after the 14-day period, you may be liable for a restocking charge of up to 10% of the outstanding amount.
 The restocking charge may be levied at London Barrelhouse’s discretion and where due must be paid within 7 days of cancellation.

 1.3 London Barrelhouse has the right to cancel the order at any point prior to receipt of your cleared funds in our bank account if necessary.
-You will be advised of this requirement to cancel the order, the Contract will be cancelled and you will be offered alternative Products with no commitment to transact.
+You will be advised of this requirement to cancel the order; the Contract will be cancelled and you will be offered alternative Products with no commitment to transact.

 LONDON BARRELHOUSE ADMINISTRATION FEE

-2.1 The London Barrelhouse Administration Fee is settlement for the provision of London Barrelhouse Products and Services for the Initial Term of five years.
-The London Barrelhouse Products and Services includes information about and sourcing of fine wine & whisky, the services of a dedicated portfolio manager to assist you in creating a collection of fine wine & whisky to suit your investment goals, the provision of investor news and reports, bonded storage and insurance and an annual valuation for your fine wine & whisky throughout the Initial Term.
+2.1 The London Barrelhouse Administration Fee is a settlement for the provision of London Barrelhouse Products and Services for the Initial Term of five years.
+The London Barrelhouse Products and Services include information about and sourcing of fine wine & whisky, the services of a dedicated portfolio manager to assist you in creating a collection of fine wine & whisky to suit your investment goals, the provision of investor news and reports, bonded storage and insurance and an annual valuation for your fine wine & whisky throughout the Initial Term.
 There is no charge for the resale of Client wine & whisky’s acquired through London Barrelhouse.